tembo-io/website/docs/tembo-cloud/try-extensions-locally.md

 After using the above process to experiment with extensions, you may want to build a custom image that you can start with all your extensions ready to go.

 - Optionally, create a Postgres configuration file.
-Some extensions require configuration, for example shared_preload_libraries, or extension-specific configurations like `cron.host`.
+Some extensions require configuration, for example `shared_preload_libraries`, or extension-specific configurations like `cron.host`.
 In this example, we have named the file `custom.conf`.

 ```
 shared_preload_libraries = 'pg_partman_bgw'
 ```

 - Optionally, create a startup SQL script.
 This script can be used to enable your extension, or other startup logic for your local development.
+In this example, we have named the file `startup.sql`

 ```
 CREATE EXTENSION IF NOT EXISTS pg_partman CASCADE;
 ```

-- Create a Dockerfile
+- Create a Dockerfile:

 ```
 FROM quay.io/tembo/tembo-local:latest